ympoglag/biomarkers/differential-diagnoses/index.md

 Disorders, Diseases or Issues I am checking out, in hopes of getting some diagnosis via Exclusion.

+## Category - Pulmonary

+### Chest-wall inflammation (costochondritis)
+Sharp pain in the front/side of the chest, often worse with deep breaths, movement, or when pressing on a tender spot.
+Usually benign but can be quite painful.

+### Pleurisy (inflamed lung lining)
+Often post-viral: sharp, localized pain that worsens with breathing/coughing.
+Needs a check to rule out other causes.

+### Pericarditis (heart lining inflammation)
+Sharp pain that worsens lying down or with deep breaths and eases when sitting up/leaning forward.

+### Pulmonary embolism (blood clot in the lung)
+The most serious common cause of pleuritic pain—risk is elevated for months after COVID-19, so it must be considered.

 ### Myocarditis

 ### POTS